MicrosoftLearning/MS-4006-Copilot-for-Microsoft-365-for-Administrators/Instructions/Labs/LAB_AK_03_Lab3_Ex1_Implement Sensitivity labels.md

 22. Switch to **LON-CL1**.

-23. On LON-CL1, in your Edge browser, you should still be logged into Microsoft 365 as **Alex Wilber**, and you should have tabs open for both **Word** and **Outlook**.
-Select the **Mail - Alex Wilber - Outlook** tab.
+23. On LON-CL1, in your Edge browser, you should still be logged into Microsoft 365 as **Holly Dickson**, and you should have tabs open for both **Word** and **Outlook**.
+Select the **Mail - Holly Dickson - Outlook** tab.

-24. In Alex's mailbox, create another email to Joni Sherman.
+24. In Holly's mailbox, create another email to Joni Sherman.
 Do NOT include your personal email address in the CC line.
 Enter the following information in the email form:

 	- To: Enter **Joni** and then select **Joni Sherman** from the user list.